sigp/anchor/CONTRIBUTING.md

 ## Why Contribute

-There are many reasons you might contribute to SSV.
+There are many reasons you might contribute to Anchor.
 For example, you may wish to:

 - contribute to the SSV ecosystem.